Massimo-Carlini/AssignmentRT1/README.md

 		dist <- 100
-		for token in R.see():
+		for token in R.see()
-			if code of token gold is not in silver_code:list: if distance of token < dist and color of token = 'gold': dist <- token.dist
+			if code of token gold is not in silver_code:list if distance of token < dist and color of token = 'gold' dist <- token.dist
 					rot_y <- token.rot_y
 					g_code <- token.info.code

-		if dist = 100:
+		if dist = 100
 			return -1, -1, -1
 		else:
 		   	return dist, rot_y, g_code